-Our total operating expenses increased \$386.1 million, or 15.8% for the year ended December 31, 2022, compared to the year ended December 31, 2021.
-This increase was primarily due to \$422.7 million in payroll support grants received from Treasury that was recorded an offset to our operating expenses for the year ended December 31, 2021.
-We did not have a comparable payroll support grant for the year ended December 31, 2022.
+Our total operating expenses increased \$7.6 million, or 0.3%, for the year ended December 31, 2023, compared to the year ended December 31, 2022.
+The increase in operating expenses was primarily due to an increase in salaries, wages and benefits for the year ended December 31, 2023, compared to the year ended December 31, 2022, partially offset by a decrease in aircraft rent expense due to the early lease buyouts of 35 CRJ aircraft in 2023 and lower other operating expenses primarily due to a held-for-sale impairment charge of \$51.4 million in 2022, compared to \$2.3 million in 2023.
 Additional details regarding the increase in our operating expenses are described in the section of this Report entitled "Results of Operations."